talentdeficit/jsx/README.md

     encountered otherwise are replaced with the replacement codepoint (`u+fffd`)

-    all erlang strings are represented by **valid** `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but will be replaced in strings passed to the encoder (although, again, see [options](#option))
+    all erlang strings are represented by **valid** `utf8` encoded binaries. the encoder will check strings for conformance. badly formed `utf8` sequences may be replaced with the replacement codepoint (`u+fffd`) according to the unicode spec

     this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings